-Your doctor will recommend time off work to give your body the best chance of recovery.
+Your doctor may recommend a further two weeks off work after the operation to give your body the best chance of recovery

 You should avoid doing any strenuous activity, especially lifting anything heavy.
 Do not lift anything more than 2-3kg for two weeks after surgery (this equals the weight of a bag of oranges).